-The District has fully expended all grants from the State of New Mexico by the end of FY 2017-2018.
-The El Prado Water & Sanitation District Board of Directors and its staff continue to dedicate themselves to the citizens of the El Prado Community by honestly representing an accurate and fairly stated set of financial records.
+The District's Board of Directors and its staff continue to dedicate themselves to the citizens of the El Prado Community by honestly representing an accurate and fairly stated set of financial records.
 We recognize and strive to keep water and sewer fees as low as possible and hope that the mil levy will eventually be something of the past.
 In addition, we pledge to continually have the community's best interest at heart while expanding our water and sewer services at the lowest cost for our customers.